brianglass/anastasis/files/weekday_vespers.md

 mso-bidi-font-size:10.0pt"></span>
 ===========================================================================

-<span style="color:red;mso-bidi-font-style:italic">At</span> Lord, I have cried, <span style="color:red;mso-bidi-font-style:italic">Stichera of ComÂ­punction, to the Lord.</span>
+<span style="color:red;mso-bidi-font-style:italic">At</span> Lord, I have cried, <span style="color:red;mso-bidi-font-style:italic">Stichera of Com­punction, to the Lord.</span>

 <span style="color:red;font-style:normal;mso-bidi-font-style:italic">Tone 1.
 All-praised Martyrs.</span>

 Through goodness you brought all things into being, Lord, by your Word and Spirit<a href="#_ftn1" id="_ftnref1"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[1]</span></a>; then you made me, a rational animal<a href="#_ftn2" id="_ftnref2"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[2]</span></a>, that I might glorify your holy name, O All-powerful; but instead I ever dishonour it by my shameful deeds: but spare me I beg.

-<span style="letter-spacing:-.1pt">Learn, my wretched soul, of GodÂ’s kindness and the incorruptible fatherland, and ever hasten to obtain it by good works.
+<span style="letter-spacing:-.1pt">Learn, my wretched soul, of God’s kindness and the incorruptible fatherland, and ever hasten to obtain it by good works.
 Fix to yourself nothing of things which perish; your destiny is on high, while the body is earth and decays; may what is worse not defeat the better.</span>

 <span style="letter-spacing:-.1pt">Come, my most miserable soul, with fervent tears approach the One who is supremely good; before your judgement confess all that you have done; make the Creator have pity on you, poor wretch, and ask pardon, before the Lord shuts the door against you<a href="#_ftn3" id="_ftnref3"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[3]</span></a>.</span>